 Fancy and perfect for shopaholics

 The “Enchanting Afternoon Tea” served under a grand crystal chandelier at Brasserie Les Saveurs serves up a classic teatime menu of oven-baked scones, hand-crafted crèpes and a three-tiered silver stand of finger sandwiches, savoury pies, and sweet pastry desserts.
-The elegant atmosphere overlooking Orchard Road is the perfect place to recharge after a day of power-shopping.
+In addition to the classic tea set, they also have delicious live stations with sandwiches, crepes and waffles, Chinese specialities and Japanese okonomiyaki.
+The elegant atmosphere overlooking Orchard Road is the perfect place to sip on the signature St.Regis Singapore tea blend and recharge after a day of power-shopping.

 Monday to Friday: 3pm to 5pm | $49++ per person